-- The NAESAT (for "not-all-equal" SAT) is like 3SAT. - But we require additionally that there be a satisfying truth assignment under which no clauses have the three literals equal in truth value. - Each clause must have one literal assigned true and one literal assigned false.
+- The NAESAT (for "not-all-equal" SAT) is like 3SAT. - But there must be a satisfying truth assignment under which no clauses have the three literals equal in truth value. - Each clause must have one literal assigned true and one literal assigned false.

-NAESAT is NP-Complete^{\operatorname{a}}
+${\tt NAESAT}$ is NP-Complete^a

 - Recall the reduction of CIRCUIT SAT to SAT on p.
-210. - It produced a CNF φ in which each clause has at most 3 literals. - Add the same variable z to all clauses with fewer than 3 literals to make it a 3SAT formula. - Goal: The new formula $\phi(z)$ is NAE-satisfiable if and only if the original circuit is satisfiable.
+226. - It produced a CNF φ in which each clause has at most 3 literals. - Add the same variable z to all clauses with fewer than 3 literals to make it a 3SAT formula. - Goal: The new formula $\phi(z)$ is NAE-satisfiable if and only if the original circuit is satisfiable.